 Ryan's Story Presentation for Parents and Students

-More than 1700 schools visited and well over 1 Million students reached throughout the United States, Canada, Mexico and Columbia
+More than 1800 schools and well over 1 Million students reached throughout the United States, Canada, Mexico and Columbia

 I have been to Canada, Mexico, Columbia and almost every state in the US.
 I am based in the NYC area with access to three major airports so that I can travel to virtually any part of the world.
 My schedule for the Fall fills in very quickly every school year so please do not hesitate.
 Please contact me for more information about my fees and how to book me.